-This page presents data for atmospheric CO2 measurements by the Scripps CO2 Program at the Mauna Loa Observatory in Hawaii.
-Starting March 1958, the Scripps Mauna Loa data is the longest-runing, high-precision instrument record for atmospheric CO2.
+Started in March 1958, the Scripps Mauna Loa dataset is the longest-runing, high-precision instrument record for atmospheric CO2.

 About the Scripps CO2 Program

 The Scripps CO2 program was initiated in 1956 by Charles David Keeling who directed the program until he died in 2005.
 The program is now operated by Ralph F. Keeling who also runs the Scripps O2 Program that measures atmospheric oxygen and argon.
 Both programs are based at the Scripps Institution of Oceanography in San Diego (La Jolla) California.

 CO2Now.org moved to CO2.earth in November 2015.
 Go to the CO2.earth's monthly CO2 page to get the latest Scrips readings and dataset for CO2 at Mauna Loa.

 Scripps CO2 Program Home Page | Scripps CO2 Program

 Scripps CO2 Program: Scripps Source CO2 Data (CSV)